jacoblarock/fake_voices_xai/README.md

 and the training.
 Summaries of the models as well as a graphic of their architectures are given the readme files in their respective directories (in progress).

-### Example: Architecture of the featured model in the repository
+### Example: Architecture of the featured model in this branch
 ![architecture of the featured model, others in the trained_models directory](model_plot.png)

 ### Why separated sub-models?